akka/akka-grpc/docs/src/main/paradox/client/details.md

 The client offers a method `closed()` that returns a @scala[`Future`]@java[`CompletionStage`] that will complete once the client is explicitly closed after invoking `close()`.
 The returned @scala[`Future`]@java[`CompletionStage`] will complete with a failure when the maximum number of `connectionAttempts` (which causes a shutdown).

+## Shared Channels

+By default, each instance of a generated client creates a separate HTTP connection to the server.
+If the server supports multiple services, you may want to allow multiple generated clients to share a single connection.

+To do this, create a @apidoc[GrpcChannel] by passing @apidoc[GrpcClientSettings] to the apply method.
+You can then use the GrpcChannel instance to create multiple generated clients; each client will use the provided channel to communicate with the server.

+When using a shared channel, the client lifecycle changes slightly.
+Like the generated client, `GrpcChannel` offers `close` and `closed` methods; these can be used to explicitly close the connection to the server and detect when the connection has been closed or shutdown due to errors, respectively.
+When you are done communicating with the server, you should call `close` on the channel, rather than the individual clients.
+Calling `close` on a generated client that was created with a shared channel will throw a @apidoc[GrpcClientCloseException].

 ## Load balancing